-There are a bunch of quarter-bores that are great deer rounds.
+There are several quarter-bores that are great deer rounds.
 The .257 Roberts, which is continuing its slide into obsolescence, is near and dear to my heart.
 And the .25/06 and .257 Weatherby are also wonderful on deer.
 But fewer and fewer hunters look to the .25s these days.

 In a lever gun, I’ve always been partial to the .35 Remington.
 The .30/30 is king, but the .35 Rem. packs a bit more punch and watching a big buck flop over after taking a 200-grain round nose from one is a sight to behold.